Aquanty/rtd-hgs/docs/source/index.rst

 we need a combination of data structure and input format that are general, yet flexible.

-All flow boundary conditions require inputs for the boundary condition type, node and face set, and the time-varying inputs described in Sections :ref:`sec:io_type` , :ref:`sec:io_node_and_face_sets` , and :ref:`sec:io_time-varying_inputs` .
+| All flow boundary conditions require inputs for the boundary condition
+  type, node and face set, and the time-varying inputs described in Sections :ref:
+| , :ref:
+| , and :ref:
+| .
 The constraints and Tecplot options are optional values.
+A general
-A general boundary condition layout is shown as the following instruction:
+  boundary condition layout is shown as the following instruction:

 ::